Jon Davison (film producer)

-Jon Davison (born July 21, 1949) is an American film producer.
+Jon Davison is an American film producer.

 Career

 Davison worked at New World Pictures in the 1970s.

 His producing credits include Airplane!
 (1980), RoboCop (1987), RoboCop 2 (1990), Starship Troopers (1997), and The 6th Day (2000).

 Davison and animator Sally Cruikshank were married March 17, 1984, and have a daughter, Dinah.

 Archive

-The moving image collection of Joe Dante and Jon Davison is held at the Academy Film Archive.
+The moving image collection of Joe Dante and Davison is held at the Academy Film Archive.
 The joint collection includes feature films, pre-production elements, and theatrical trailer reels.

 Select filmography

 He was a producer in all films unless otherwise noted.